 Create a Common Language

 A reliable measurement method (like contact angle) eliminates frustrations caused by subjective tests, such as dyne solutions and water break tests.
-Testing methods such as these produce results that cannot be reproduced and are functionally inadequate to meet a precise cleanliness guideline.
+These testing methods produce results that cannot be reproduced and are functionally inadequate to meet a precise cleanliness guideline.

 Optimize the power of next-gen connectivity with data & surface intelligence.